-English 390-Senior Thesis I (OU)

-English 300-Image, Text, Culture (OU)

-English 380- The Business of Literature (OU)

-Soc Sc 399 - Service Learning

-Major Elective (OU)

-English 395-Senior Thesis II(OU)

-English 259-Topics in Contemporary World Literature (OU)

-English 340-Comparative Literature (OU)

-Free Elective

-Major Elective (OU)

-BACHELOR OF ARTS IN INTERNATIONAL RELATIONS ACT's renowned BA in IR features a dynamic contemporary student-centered civic education.
+English 390-Senior Thesis I (OU) English 300-Image, Text, Culture (OU) English 380- The Business of Literature (OU) Soc Sc 399 - Service Learning Major Elective (OU) English 395-Senior Thesis II(OU) English 259-Topics in Contemporary World Literature (OU) English 340-Comparative Literature (OU) Free Elective Major Elective (OU) BACHELOR OF ARTS IN POLITICAL SCIENCE AND INTERNATIONAL RELATIONS ACT's renowned BA in PS&IR features a dynamic contemporary student-centered civic education.
 It trains youth for leadership roles in regional and international affairs and contributes meaningfully through academic instruction, applied research, and professional outreach, The program of studies is particularly strong in American and EU politics, international law and organizations, gender, globalization, and contemporary Balkan and Aegean affairs.
-Students majoring in IR have ample opportunities to interact directly with senior practitioners in public affairs under the auspices of the Michael and Kitty Dukakis Center for Public and Humanitarian Service and the Lucy Center for Balkan Studies.
+Students majoring in PS&IR have ample opportunities to interact directly with senior practitioners in public affairs under the auspices of the Michael and Kitty Dukakis Center for Public and Humanitarian Service and the Lucy Center for Balkan Studies.
 Our graduates have had outstanding success in post-graduate study, gaining admission to the most prestigious European and American universities, and experiencing success at the highest levels of professional life.
 Degree Requirements In order to receive the BA degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.PA of 2.0 or better.
-All IR students take a two-semester sequence Senior Thesis I and II course.
-According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
+All PS&IR students take a two-semester sequence Senior Thesis I and II course.
+According to NECHE Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
 As a consequence, all candidates for an ACT degree must have been in residence at the College during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.
-Open University degree structure: The program in International Relations is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
+Open University degree structure: The program in Political Science and International Relations is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
 Students must necessarily take the fourth year courses at ACT.
 Successful students will receive a Bachelor's degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)-courses highlighted in bold are validated by Open University.
 Major Requirements a.
-IR requirements Politics 201 International Relations (OU) Politics 202 Political Theory (OU) Politics 231 International Law (OU) Politics 232 International Organizations and Institutions (OU) Politics 249 Politics of International Economic Relations (OU) Politics 301 War, Genocide, and Peace in the Modern World (OU) Politics 350-351 Senior Thesis (2 course sequence)--OU European Studies 210 Foundations of European Integration (OU) History 201 Women in Modern Times (OU) History 221 Global Modernities: World History Since 1900 (OU) History 245 Foreign Policy of the USA (OU) Social Science 210 Introduction to Global Studies and Human Geographies (OU)

-Social Science 349 Contemporary Globalization (OU) Economics 101 Introductory Macroeconomics (OU) Economics 102 Introductory Microeconomics (OU) English 250 Advanced Writing and Professional Communication (OU) Communication 327 Communication Research Methods (OU) b.
-Two 200-level IR electives (Level 5; see list below) c.
-Four 300-level IR electives (Level 6-see list below) d.
+PS&IR requirements Politics 201 Introduction to Political Science and International Relations: Theories and Issues (OU) Politics 202 Political Theory (OU) Politics 231 International Law (OU) Politics 232 International Organizations and Institutions (OU) Politics 249 Politics of International Economic Relations (OU) Politics 301 War and Human Security in the Modern World (OU) Politics 350-351 Senior Thesis (2 course sequence)--OU European Studies 210 Foundations of European Integration (OU) History 201 Women in Modern Times (OU) History 221 Global Modernities: World History Since 1900 (OU) History 245 Foreign Policy of the USA (OU) Social Science 210 Introduction to Global Studies and Human Geographies (OU) Social Science 349 Contemporary Globalization (OU) Economics 101 Introductory Macroeconomics (OU) Economics 102 Introductory Microeconomics (OU) English 250 Advanced Writing and Professional Communication (OU) Research 210 Research Methods and Analysis (OU) - b.
+Two 200-level PS&IR electives (Level 5; see list below) - c.
+Four 300-level PS&IR electives (Level 6-see list below) d.
 Other requirements Three free electives (to be chosen in concert with an academic advisor) Suggested Program of Studies Year One: